Arsenal confirm signing of ex-Chelsea winger Willian | Goal.com

 "He has a lot of fantastic attributes as a person, as a football player of course, his character.
 I'm 100 per cent sure that everybody in the dressing room, the fans, myself and Mikel will enjoy having Willian in our side."

-The former Shakhtar star penned an open letter to the Chelsea fans thanking them for their support throughout his time with the team.
+At the time of his exit from the west Londoners, the former Shakhtar Donetsk star penned an open letter to the Chelsea fans thanking them for their support throughout his time with the team.

 "The time has now come to move on.
-I am certainly going to miss my team-mates," he added.
+I am certainly going to miss my team-mates," he wrote.

 "I will miss all the staff at the club who’ve always treated me like a son and I will miss the fans.
 I leave with my head held high, safe in the knowledge that I won things here and always did my best in a Chelsea shirt!"